Preparing the hole

 Drought Stress: how to spot the signs

 While trees can survive short spells of drought, prolonged periods can make them susceptible to insects and diseases.
-Early signs of stress are yellowing of the leaves and wilting of the soft new growth and spotting these signs is vital to prevent retarded growth, and even death.
+Signs of stress are yellowing of the leaves and wilting of the soft new growth and spotting these signs early is vital to prevent deformed growth, and even death.